-A household employee is an employee hired to do household work.
+A household employee is an employee hired to perform work in or around your home.
 The worker is an employee if you can control both what and how work is done.
-It does not matter whether the work is full time or part time or that the worker was hired through an agency or association.
+It does not matter whether the work is full-time or part-time or that the worker was hired through an agency or association.
 It also does not matter whether the worker is paid on an hourly, daily, or weekly basis, or by the job.

-Note: If the worker usually provides his or her own work tools and offers services to the general public, he or she is an independent contractor and not a house-hold employee.
+Note: If the worker usually provides his or her own work tools and offers services to the general public, he or she is an independent contractor and not a household employee.